Contact Lindsey

 If you’re not sure where your strengths and weaknesses lie, an assessment can help.
 I personally love the Kolbe A Index.
 It measures how you do things.
 Many other assessments measure your cognition and perceptions, both of which change over time.
 For validity, I took the Kolbe A Index six years apart in wildly different stages of life and received a nearly identical result each time.

-If you’re curious, my Kolbe is 7762.
+My Kolbe is 7762.
 What is yours?

 3. Invest your time in onboarding.
 It will pay dividends down the road.